Would you like us to help you? - Click a Button and let us try

 The Association of Child Abuse Lawyers

-I quickly became aware in the early 1990’s that there was a distinct lack of knowledge of Child Abuse Law principally because no such cases had ever been brought before.
-So in that sense I became known as a legal pioneer.
-Behind the scenes it was very difficult and incredibly stressful, but exciting to be forging new precedents and ways of dealing with not only the law, but also the practicalities of dealing with mentally damaged human beings without making their plight worse.
+I quickly became aware in the early 1990’s that there was a distinct lack of knowledge of child abuse law, principally because no such cases had ever been brought before.
+So in that sense, I became known as a legal pioneer.
+Behind the scenes, it was very difficult and incredibly stressful, but it was exciting to be forging new precedents and ways of dealing with not only the law but also the practicalities of dealing with mentally damaged human beings without making their plight worse.

 A small group of us in late 1997 met to discuss the setting up of an Association of Child Abuse Lawyers, which came to fruition in 1998.
-I quickly set up a website, and helped form an Association which continues to this day.
+I quickly set up a website and helped form an association, which continues to this day.
 We have a training programme, a database of institutions where abuse has taken place, a legal database of useful cases and articles, and a register of suitable experts.
-Most importantly we have established a Code of Practise to which all members must subscribe.
+Most importantly, we have established a Code of Practice to which all members must subscribe.
 We also campaign regularly for changes in law and practice for the benefit of our members.
-I remain President of the Association.
+I remain President of the association.

 The Pendulum Swings

-As the media became increasingly pro-victim, and the "abuser lobby" became louder, so decisions in cases started to go against the victims in favour of the abuser, or rather his/her employer.
-At about the same time, the Home Affairs Select Committee were persuaded by the "abuser lobbyists", also known as FACT (Falsely Accused Care Teachers), to hold an Inquiry into the conduct of investigations into Children's Homes at which I was called to give evidence.
+As the media became increasingly pro-victim and the "abuser lobby" became louder, decisions in cases started to go against the victims in favour of the abuser, or rather his or her employer.
+At about the same time, the Home Affairs Select Committee was persuaded by the "abuser lobbyists," also known as FACT (Falsely Accused Care Teachers), to hold an inquiry into the conduct of investigations into children's homes, at which I was called to give evidence.
 To quote

 It has been suggested, and we believe it to be so, that a new genre of miscarriages of justice has arisen from the over-enthusiastic pursuit of these allegations.
 Those who argue the case, contend that police methods of 'trawling' for information, from a wide net of former residents, produces unreliable evidence for the prosecution and, hence, unsafe convictions.

-Thankfully, the Home Office dismissed the findings of the Committee, but the damage had been done, because, following the enquiry, at which the police came in for criticism, the conduct of police investigations changed so that "Trawling for Evidence", which was simply the usual conduct of looking for supportive evidence became banned, and criminal cases failed due to lack of evidence.
-The police thought that they were banned from "trawling".
+Thankfully, the Home Office dismissed the findings of the Committee, but the damage had been done because, following the inquiry, at which the police came in for criticism, the conduct of police investigations changed so that "Trawling for Evidence," which was simply the usual conduct of looking for supportive evidence, became banned, and criminal cases failed due to a lack of evidence.
+The police thought that they were banned from "trawling.".

 The Jimmy Savile Effect, and Swing of the Pendulum

-The Jimmy Savile scandal spans several years both before and after his death in October 2011.
-It caused much consternation at the BBC and within government due to the way in which he managed to elevate himself to a Knighthood, and hoodwink many in power by effortless charity raising activities.
-Abney Garsden were instructed by some of his victims.
+The Jimmy Savile scandal spans several years, both before and after his death in October 2011.
+It caused much consternation at the BBC and within government due to the way in which he managed to elevate himself to a knighthood and hoodwink many in power through effortless charity-raising activities.
+Abney Garsden was instructed by some of his victims.

-Under the constant vigilance of Teresa May the public horror led to the announcement of a Public Inquiry into Child Sexual Abuse and a change in CPS's rules for prosecuting child abuse offences under Keir Starmer who was then head of CPS.
+Under the constant vigilance of Teresa May, public horror led to the announcement of a public inquiry into child sexual abuse and a change in CPS's rules for prosecuting child abuse offences under Keir Starmer, who was then head of CPS.
 By cleverly avoiding the use of the word trawling, Starmer managed to change policy back to what it had been before the Home Affairs Select Committee Inquiry, and more complaints were prosecuted successfully.

 The Awards Era

-In 2010 I decide to enter an award competition, which was something I had never done before, in order to support the suppliers of my Case Management System, called Proclaim.
-I had spent many hours created a system to handle our Child Abuse cases and thought it might be suitable for the award "Most Innovative Use of Legal Software".
+In 2010, I decided to enter an award competition, which was something I had never done before, in order to support the suppliers of my case management system, called Proclaim.
+I had spent many hours creating a system to handle our child abuse cases and thought it might be suitable for the award "Most Innovative Use of Legal Software.".
 I went to the glittering ceremony with my wife, and to my complete surprise, I won.

 The Final Years of Abney Garsden